top of page

 Rural Fuel Security Systems Designed for Hawke’s Bay Conditions

+Every property has different security requirements.
 Some sites need long-range wireless connections between sheds and fuel areas.
 Others need remote viewing, solar-powered cameras, or integrated alarms covering multiple buildings.

 We design rural security systems around: